SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Aliases: warnings, infractions

 **%who** `<question>`
     Info: Ask a question and you get a random user that is currently online as a response.
+Does not work in DMs.
     Example: `%who is the most beautiful user?`

 **%wisdom**